 Our daily roundup of retirement news your clients may be thinking about.

+Do 529 plans' age-based funds fall short on diversification?
 Age-based portfolios in 529 college saving plans share many of the same characteristics as target-date retirement funds, according to this article on Morningstar, but there also are difference your clients should know.
 Both gradually move from an emphasis on equities to fixed-income over time, and they aim to provide investors with a single, well-diversified portfolio.
 Age-based options in 529 college savings plans look different from target-date retirement bonds, however, because of the disparity in their time horizons.
 A Morningstar study found that 529 age-based portfolios have adequate exposure to large-cap U.S. equities and other core asset classes but are less exposed to more-specialized asset classes compared with target-date funds.
 Also, more target-date series incorporate more high-yield bond funds than do age-based portfolios in 529 plans, the study found. --Morningstar

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.

 Don't have an account?
 Register for Free Unlimited Access